-Some of this group’s highlights included Sister Mary Milkette speaking out at a Toronto rally protesting the Russian government’s treatment on LGBTQ+ people in 2013 (which unfortunately let to threats to Sister Mary from Russian Facebook users), Toronto Sisters’ faces appearing in photos in local media such as Daily Xtra, Buzz magazine, and In Toronto magazine, and marching in the World Pride Parade in 2014 & meeting future Canadian prime minister, Justin Trudeau.
+Some of this group’s highlights included Sister Mary Milkette speaking out at a Toronto rally protesting the Russian government’s forced 'treatment' of LGBTQ+ people in 2013 (which unfortunately let to threats to Sister Mary from Russian Facebook users), Toronto Sisters’ faces appearing in photos in local media such as Daily Xtra, Buzz magazine, and In Toronto magazine, and marching in the World Pride Parade in 2014 & meeting future Canadian prime minister, Justin Trudeau.

 On March 21, 2015, the Toronto Sisters of JOY manifested for the first time at Spearhead Toronto Leather and Denim Club's 35th Anniversary Dinner followed by its first Street Ministry.
 On June 15, 2015, the group achieved mission status through the UNPC just in time for Toronto Pride 2015.
 After its first Pride Parade, the Toronto Sisters of JOY appeared in photos on the front page of Canada's largest newspaper, the Toronto Star.